Eyevou/NTLitePresets/README.md

 <h1>Windows 10/11 Presets for NTLite</h1>
 <h5>The goal of this preset is to give you the most barebones install while maintaining as much compatibility for everything you probably care about.
-This preset is a good starting point for Gaming, Video editing, streaming, much more!</h5><hr>
+This preset is a good starting point for Gaming, Video editing, streaming, and much more!</h5><hr>
 <h3>Everyone wants something different from their Windows experience.
 Why not start here?</h3>

 🔴 Notes 🔴